ethan-se/pipettino-casa0014/README.md

 This prototype is currently powered using a long USB cord connected to mains power supply.
 A more refined prototype would have a LiPo battery fitted to become truly wireless, improving the user experience.

 ## Colour detection: technical details
-The `pulseIn()` function measures the time taken for one pulse to complete, in microseconds, as outlined in the [Arduino documentation](https://docs.arduino.cc/language-reference/en/functions/advanced-io/pulseIn/).
+The `pulseIn()` function is used to obtain initial readings from the colour sensor.
+This function measures the time taken for one pulse to complete, in microseconds, as outlined in the [Arduino documentation](https://docs.arduino.cc/language-reference/en/functions/advanced-io/pulseIn/).

 There is a reciprocal relationship between a wave's frequency and how long it takes for a wave to complete one cycle, as described by the following equation: